 The word Ollantaytambo is made up of two words: "Ollantay", which comes from Aymara and means to observe, to look from above, and "Tambo", which comes from Quechua and means shelter, resting place.
 Therefore, the meaning of Ollantaytambo would be: "resting place from where you can look out"

 Is it possible to do the Sacred Valley day tour on my own?

 There are two direct roads that connect Cusco with the Sacred Valley and connect the towns of Pisac, Urubamba and Ollantaytambo.
-To reach the Sacred Valley of the Incas, you must first reach Cusco; generally your tour of Sacred Valley will begin in the town of Pisac and continue through the city of Urubamba to then visit the beautiful town of Ollantaytambo.
+To reach the Sacred Valley of the Incas, you must first reach Cusco; generally all Sacred valley tours from Cusco will begin in the town of Pisac and continue through the city of Urubamba to then visit the beautiful town of Ollantaytambo.